Author: Jamie Lewis – PGA Teaching Professional

 Yes, the PXG 0211 is a decent driver for high handicappers in our opinion.
 However, these drivers are going to be the best for high handicappers.

 The Gen4 0811 XF is the most forgiving PXG driver in my opinion.
-It has a MASSIVE sweet spot, and will give you a fairly good shot even when you actually do miss the spot.
-Check out our complete list of the most forgiving driver of 2023.
+It has a MASSIVE sweet spot and will give you a fairly good shot even when you do miss the spot.
+Check out our complete list of the most forgiving drivers of 2024.

 The PXG 0211 is somewhat adjustable.
 It does have an adjustable hosel to change the loft + or – 1.5 degrees.
 However, there are no weight adjustments in the head to alter shot shape bias.